EarthPol/earthpol.com/docs/Support/ServerRules.md

 1.5 - **Advertising and Promotion**: Advertising other servers or IP baiting is strictly prohibited.
 Encouraging players to join other servers, even without sharing IPs, is also forbidden.

-1.6 - **Real Money Transactions**: Selling in-game items, content, or services for real money is not allowed.
+1.6 - **Real Money Transactions**: Any transaction, service, commercial deal, swap of goods, or exchange that involves real-world currency or any in-game currency, premium item, or virtual asset from platforms, servers, or games outside of EarthPol is strictly prohibited.

 1.7 - **Language and Channel Use**: English is the primary language for global chats.
 Use designated channels for other languages and content types.
 Follow channel-specific guidelines.